MatterHackers/MatterControl-Help/docs/get-support.md

 # Support

-If you don't find what you need in the acticles or forums, have look at our [support page]().
+If you don't find what you need in the acticles or forums, have look at our [support page]()

 Thanks for your support.